KILTprotocol/spec-ext-credential-api/readme.md

 Because of the anticipated multitude of various CTypes, the extension is not expected to provide a UI to create and fill in the claims.
-The role of the extension is to let the user authorize and sign off on the claims prepared by the attester.
+The role of the extension is to let the user authorize and sign off on the claims prepared by the issuer.

-The attester SHOULD provide a UI to create and fill in the details of the claim.
+The issuer SHOULD provide a UI to create and fill in the details of the claim.

 The processing of the optional field `quote` is currently unspecified.

-If the attester requires payment to issue this credential, the `quote` MUST be present.
+If the issuer requires payment to issue this credential, the `quote` MUST be present.
-If the attester does not require payment to issue this credential, the `quote` MUST NOT be present.
+If the issuer does not require payment to issue this credential, the `quote` MUST NOT be present.

 The communication channel isn't required to provide non-repudiation.
-In order for the user to store a proof of the agreed upon terms, the attester MUST sign the `SubmitTerms` object.
+In order for the user to store a proof of the agreed upon terms, the issuer MUST sign the `SubmitTerms` object.
 The attached proof MUST follow the [VC Data Integrity specification](https://www.w3.org/TR/vc-data-integrity/#proofs).
 The extension SHOULD store the signed `SubmitTerms` object in case it is needed for later dispute resolution.